-The Board comprises the Chairman, Chief Executive Officer ("CEO"), Chief Financial Officer and Independent Non-Executive Directors ("NEDs").
+The Board comprises the Chairman, Chief Executive Officers ("CEOs") for Life and Savings & Retirement business areas, Chief Financial Officer and Independent Non-Executive Directors ("NEDs").
 The Board's policy is to appoint and retain NEDs, who can apply their wider business knowledge and experiences to their oversight of the Company, and to review and refresh regularly the skills on the Board.